ostreedev/ostree/README.md

     the old package.

-    This is most realistic option for people hacking on system components currently, but hacktree will be better.
+    This is most realistic option for people hacking on system components currently, but ostree will be better.

  - LXC / containers